On the wave turbulence theory for a stochastic KdV type equation: Introduction

 {\bf (ii) New types of crossing estimates - Challenges of the lattice setting. } As discussed above, in rigorously deriving kinetic equations from wave systems \cite{bal2003self,basile2016thermal,komorowski2020high,ryzhik1996transport}, one important key step is to show that most of the Feynman diagrams, after being integrated out, are negligible in the limit $\lambda\to 0$, leading to the dominance of the ladder diagrams \cite{chen2005localization,chen2006convergence,erdHos2008quantum,erdHos2000linear, LukkarinenSpohn:KLW:2007,LukkarinenSpohn:WNS:2011}.
 An important element in all of these results is an estimate proving that all so-called crossing graphs are suppressed.
 For the linear Schr\"odinger equation with a random potential, the estimate takes the form

 for some constants $\gamma_a,\gamma_b\in\mathbb{R}$.
 Estimates of the type \eqref{CrossingIntro1} are often referred to as the ``crossing estimates''.
-As discussed in \cite{lukkarinen2007asymptotics}, the validity of the corresponding estimate in the earlier continuum Schr\"odinger setting, with is fairly straightforward to prove, but the lattice case turns out to be much more involved since
+As discussed in \cite{lukkarinen2007asymptotics}, the validity of the corresponding estimate in the continuum Schr\"odinger setting, with { the dispersion relation}